lzwjava/blog-source/original/2024-12-29-diy-proxy-en.md

 * To set up a server, use Outline Manager: [https://getoutline.org](https://getoutline.org).

-* Recommended hosting providers include DigitalOcean, Google Cloud, Amazon Lightsail, Azure, Vultr, or Linode.
-Prefer regions in Singapore or Tokyo.
-Avoid the Hong Kong region, as tools like ChatGPT and Claude are banned there.
+* Recommended hosting providers include DigitalOcean, Google Cloud, Amazon Lightsail, Azure, Vultr, and Linode.
+For optimal performance, choose server locations in Singapore or Tokyo.
+While Hong Kong is also a viable option, be aware that certain AI tools like ChatGPT and Claude are restricted in that region.

-* If you don't mind that ChatGPT and Claude are banned in Hong Kong, it is still a viable option.
-You can use tools like Deepseek, Mistral, Grok, and the Gemini API with Hong Kong servers.
-Use reverse thinking; others may avoid Hong Kong servers, leaving them less congested.
+* You can still use tools like Deepseek, Mistral, Grok, and the Gemini API (through Cursor) with Hong Kong servers.
+Using reverse thinking, since others may avoid Hong Kong servers, they tend to be less congested.

 * Consider server location and distance.
 For those in Guangzhou, Hong Kong is a good option for hosting a proxy server.
 Use Speedtest to measure network speed.

+* If you care about speed, the best option, to my knowledge, is to use an Aliyun Hong Kong server with a BGP (premium) elastic IP.
+The IP is elastic, which makes it easy to bind a new one if the current IP gets banned.
+Additionally, this BGP (premium) connection is optimized by Aliyun Cloud, providing fast speeds.

 * Protocols such as Shadowsocks, VMess, and Trojan can easily get banned.